Loading...

 Large numbers of mostly primary school aged pedestrians must cross both Sanders Lane and The Crescent opposite twice each day.
 Council’s project contains no suggestion of a pedestrian crossing across Sanders Lane or The Crescent.
 This a critical concern left unaddressed in the NBC proposal.

-How will the NBC proposal improve road safety for school students walking to school?
+How will this project improve road safety for school students walking to school?

 The School has carried out a data collection study of the area – please read it here.
 Its priority is for pedestrian crossings to be installed across Sanders Lane and The Crescent, to warn drivers of pedestrian activity.

-APA understands that these roads are tricky to install pedestrian crossings on, but we remain convinced, with the School, that crossings are what is essentially required to properly improve the road safety for students.
+APA remains convinced, with the School, that pedestrian crossings are what is essentially required to properly improve the road safety for students.
+We understand that crossings are being considered in a separate project.
+Stay tuned.

 Proposed NSW government housing changes